 The perspective of Pennsylvania courts regarding harmful products has shifted significantly over time.
 Under the current case law applicable in Montgomery County, there are three primary ways in which a company could be held liable for a defect in one of their products.

 If a mistake occurred while a product was assembled that made it unreasonably dangerous or nonfunctional, a Montgomery County product liability attorney could file suit for damages caused by this manufacturing defect.
-Likewise, if a product was flawed because it did not contain appropriate instructions for use or warnings about potential dangers, the civil case would be a marketing defect, also known as a failure to warn.
+Likewise, if a product was flawed because it did not contain appropriate instructions for use or warnings about potential dangers such as side effects from a medication, the civil case would be a marketing defect, also known as a failure to warn.